veoery/GH_mcp_server/README.md

 2. Type command `CodeListener`.
 You should see `VS Code Listener Started...`.

 3. Open the Claude Desktop and type the prompts to interact with GH_mcp_server tools.
-Please also check the file `examples\test01.gh` as a reference to interacting with Grasshopper.
+Please also check the file `examples\test01.gh` as a reference for interacting with Grasshopper.
 Here are some examples:

    ```
    Read the file "D:\test01.3dm" first and analyse the objects in this file.